sudeokan/Trade-networks-of-celluloid-film-manufacturing/README.md

 - Converts city names into geographic coordinates
 - Calculates distance from a given city

+python get_top_cities_and_countries.py
+- Counts and ranks the most frequent cities and countries in the dataset

 prompts
 - example of prompts that were used in generative AI platforms for preprocessing part of the data